-61 On November 14, 1979, President Carter declared a national emergency with respect to Iran, renewed every year since 1979.
+&lt;sup>60 On November 14, 1979, President Carter declared a national emergency with respect to Iran, renewed every year since 1979.

-^{62 &}quot;The Fight Over Letting Foreigners Into Iran's Oilfields."
+&lt;sup>61 "The Fight Over Letting Foreigners Into Iran's Oilfields."
 The Economist, July 14, 2001.

-- The terrorism list designation bans direct U.S. financial assistance (Foreign Assistance Act, FAA) and arms sales (Arms Export Control Act), restricts sales of U.S. dual use items (Export Administration Act, as continued by executive order), and requires the United States to vote to oppose multilateral lending to the designated countries (Anti-Terrorism and Effective Death Penalty Act of 1996, P.L.
-104-132).
-Waivers are provided under these laws, but successive foreign aid appropriations laws since the late 1980s ban direct assistance to Iran (loans, credits, insurance, Eximbank credits) without providing for a waiver. - Section 307 of the FAA (added in 1985) names Iran as unable to benefit from U.S. contributions to international organizations, and require proportionate cuts if these institutions work in Iran.
-No waiver is provided for. - Under the Anti-Terrorism and Effective Death Penalty Act, the President is required to withhold U.S. foreign assistance to any country that provides to a terrorism list country foreign assistance or arms.
+- Under the Anti-Terrorism and Effective Death Penalty Act, the President is required to withhold U.S. foreign assistance to any country that provides to a terrorism list country foreign assistance or arms.
 Waivers are provided. - U.S. sanctions laws do not bar disaster aid and the United States donated \$125,000, through relief agencies, to help victims of two earthquakes in Iran (February and May 1997), and another \$350,000 worth of aid to the victims of a June 22, 2002 earthquake.
 (The World Bank provided some earthquake related lending as well.)
 The United States provided \$5.7 million in assistance (out of total governmental pledges of about \$32 million, of which \$17 million have been remitted) to the victims of the December 2003 earthquake in Bam, Iran, which killed as many as 40,000 people and destroyed 90% of Bam's buildings.
 The United States flew in 68,000 kilograms of supplies to Bam with U.S. military aircraft.

 Proliferation Sanctions.
 Iran is prevented from receiving advanced technology from the United States under relevant and Iran-specific anti-proliferation laws.
-63 The Iran-Iraq Arms Nonproliferation Act (P.L.
+The Iran-Iraq Arms Nonproliferation Act (P.L.
 102-484) requires denial of license applications for exports to Iran of dual use items, and imposes sanctions on foreign countries that transfer to Iran "destabilizing numbers and types of conventional weapons," as well as WMD technology.
 The Iran Nonproliferation Act (P.L.
 106-178, now called the Iran-Syria Non-Proliferation Act, or ISNA) authorizes sanctions on foreign entities that assist Iran's WMD programs.
 It bans U.S. extraordinary payments to the Russian Aviation and Space Agency in connection with the international space station unless the President can certify that the agency or entities under its control had not transferred any WMD or missile technology to Iran within the year prior.
-64